WikiMind-GmbH/opensource-customgpt-builder/backend/architecture_patterns.md

 MIDDLE layer (service & domain): does not know anything about the data types of the other layers or how their adapters implement the functions defined in the service layer ports.
 Domain layer:
-The domain model functions and models are completely closed off, not utilizing any Ports/Adapters.
+Following Cosmic Python, the domain model functions and models are completely closed off, not utilizing any Ports/Adapters.
 However, there are many use cases where we want to feed data into our domain model(s) functions.
 That is the job of the service/orchestration layer functions.
 They utiilize the injected adapters of its Ports to get data from the database or other contexts and calls the domain functions with the retreived data.
 Service layer:
 - Service layer is called orchestration layer, because it fulfills use cases by orchestrating adapter function calls, retreiving domain models from the database via the UoW, calling domain functions and commiting changes to the db.
 - service layer fulfills uses cases by providing service functions to the http layer, with atomic types and Ports as Parameters.